PhilipVigus/CV/README.md

 *Quality Reviewer* (October 2009 – October 2012)

 - Managing a caseload of 150+ centres across London
-- Developing relationships with clients in order to grow their businesses and improve the quality of their provision
+- Developing relationships with clients in order to grow their business with OCN and improve the quality of their provision
 - Writing detailed reports, ensuring accuracy and readability
 - Handling complex queries in person and over the telephone
-- Delivering training sessions to clients and colleagues
+- Delivering training to clients and colleagues

 *Senior Administration Officer* (April 2007 – September 2009)

-- Coordinating, reviewing and updating the organisation's the external moderation process
+- Coordinating, reviewing and updating the organisation's external moderation process
 - Delivering training to moderators and centres

 **Various temporary positions** (Dec 2006 – March 2007)

 **The National Star College** (September 2004 – November 2006)

-*IT Access Developer and Lecturer*
+*IT Access Developer and ICT Lecturer*

-- Evaluating learner assistive technology needs and training them how to use equipment to help them access IT
+- Evaluating learners' assistive technology needs and training them how to use equipment to help access IT
 - Training staff to support students
-- Teaching students ICT
+- Teaching students

 **DERA/QinetiQ**